 Vacations do not have to be expensive to be memorable.
-Sure, a going all out trip to Hawaii, staying in a five star resort can be nice, but it is not in the budget for most of us.
+Sure, an all out trip to Hawaii, staying in a five star resort can be nice, but it is not in the budget for most of us.
 So, what can you do that will be relaxing, fun and won’t break the bank?
 Let’s take a look.

 Camping is one of the least expensive things that you can do to get away.
 Tents and camping gear are inexpensive and you can often even borrow them from friends or family.
 Besides the camping gear, your biggest expenses will be the gas to get to the campground and the food.
 If you don’t want to take out a monthly installment loan for a vacation and are money limited, this is an excellent choice.